sanity-io/sanity/CONTRIBUTING.md

 ## Publishing official releases

-When `next` is ready for release, run `npm run publish` in the `next` branch and select version.
+When `next` is ready for release, run `yarn publish` in the `next` branch and select version.
 After a successful release, remember to rebase `next` against `current`.

 ## Publishing a hotfix release from `current`

-If we need to publish a hotfix, a patch release should be done by running `npm run publish` from the project root, selecting "Patch" from the menu.
+If we need to publish a hotfix, a patch release should be done by running `yarn publish` from the project root, selecting "Patch" from the menu.
 Remember to rebase `next` against `current` after the release is completed.

 ## Publishing _canary_ versions from feature branches

-This can be done at any time by anyone and is done by `npm run publish-canary`.
+This can be done at any time by anyone and is done by `yarn publish-canary`.
 This will publish with the commit hash from HEAD, and can be installed with `sanity upgrade --tag=canary --save-exact`

 # How to file an issue